prmrdl/XenGuide/sites/prototype/content/Air/overview.md

 ### Contracted Rates

-A contracted rate is an aggregated rate that meets Xeneta’s data quality rule of at least 5 sources being available across 2 providers.
+A contracted rate is an aggregated rate that meets Xeneta’s air freight data quality rule of at least 4 sources being available across 2 providers.
 It is the most accurate rate that Xeneta can provide.

 {{< fig src="../air-search-contracted.png" text="A contracted rate." >}}